ifurusato/ros/README.md

 Please note that the documentation in the code will likely be more current than this README file, so please consult it for the "canonical" information.

+## Execution

+To force the Raspberry Pi to prioritise execution of the python operating system, use the 'chrt' command, e.g.:
+'''
+  % chrt -f 5 python3 ./fusion_test.py
+'''

 ## Copyright & License

 All contents (including software, documentation and images) Copyright 2020 by Murray Altheim, All Rights Reserved.